-Helpful Resources for First Responders and Their Families
+Helpful Resources for First Responders

 The First Responders Support Network

-The First Responders Support Network (FRSN) sponsors two six-day retreats in Angwin, California: The West Coast Post Trauma Retreat (WCPR), a peer driven, clinically guided retreat for first responders with post-traumatic stress injuries, and The Spouses and Significant Others and Spouses (SOS) retreat.
+The First Responders Support Network (FRSN) sponsors two six-day retreats in Angwin, California: The West Coast Post Trauma Retreat (WCPR), a peer driven, clinically guided retreat for first responders with post-traumatic stress injuries, and the Significant Others and Spouses (SOS) retreat.
 I volunteer here several times a year, so I know firsthand how much these programs help.
 Go to this website for links to both programs, plus information on post-traumatic stress injuries for first responders, where to find a culturally competent clinician who knows first responders, info re POST approved peer support training, and much more.

 The Badge of Life